bonachea/spack/var/spack/repos/builtin/packages/legion/README.md

 * **`zlib`**: This variant enables support for zlib. `default=off`

-## Example Configuration of a High-Performance Legion Install
+## Example Configuration of a High-Performance Legion Variant

 ---

+TODO: Need to finish this section.

+## Example Configuration of a Debugging Legion Variant

+---

+TODO: Need to finish this section.